Harrow Educational Psychology Service

-Children and young people from birth to 25 years of age, with special educational needs or disabilities, and other vulnerable young people such as those in public care, for whom there are concerns about development and progress.
-Maintained schools within the borough who require support and advice about those young people.
+The service is for children and young people from birth to 25 years of age, with special educational needs or disabilities.
+In addition it is also for other vulnerable young people such as those in public care, for whom there are concerns about development and progress.
+It is also for maintained schools within the borough that require support and advice about those young people.

 What does the service provide?

 We are a team of qualified and experienced educational psychologists who use applied psychological methods to:

 - increase educational access and success.

 - work to empower other professionals, parents and carers through consultation and direct interventions.

 - work within the learning context, usually pre-school settings, schools or colleges.

 We provide advice, training and support in the event of a critical incident, loss or bereavement.

 Every maintained school within the borough has a Link Educational Psychologist from the service and we have regular contact with our schools and other settings.
 Initial concerns about a child or young person should usually be addressed to the school or setting, who will assess the needs of the child or young person.